varomnrg/spotify-clone/README.md

 # Playtify

-A Spotify clone made as Generasi GIGIH 3.0 Full Stack Engineering Server Side Assignment
+This repo is a Spotify clone made as Generasi GIGIH 3.0 Full Stack Engineering Server Side Assignment.
+It's a backend for a spotify like app that help the user create playlist and add songs to their playlist

+## Tech Stack

+**Server:** Node, Express, MongoDB

 ## API Reference